alexTheSwEngineer/chaos-mocks/README.md

 ```

 # Advanced setup FAQ and tricks:
 * ## I want all the mutation scenarios to pass instead of the default state of things in which the framework expects all of them to fail.
-(Because of more complex custom assertions of course)
+(Because of more complex custom assertions, of course)
 __Ask and ye shall receive:__
 use the ```assertAllForMutations``` instead of ```assertAllFailForMutations```.